 Published in The Therapist, November, 2004

-(For a history of the 12 Steps and an in depth analysis of how to work them, along with questions for self-examination, get my ebook, Spiritual Transformation in the Twelve Steps.)
+(For a history of the 12 Steps and an in-depth analysis and exercises to work each, get my ebook, Spiritual Transformation in the Twelve Steps.)

 Press.Whitmont, Edward C. (1969).
 The Symbolic Quest.
 Princeton, New Jersey: Princeton University Press.